-Notice is hereby given that the 2013 Annual Meeting of Shareholders (the "Meeting") of Acura Pharmaceuticals, Inc., a New York corporation, (the "Company"), will be held at the, Newark Liberty International Airport Marriott, 1 Hotel Road, Newark, NJ 07114 on May 1, 2013 at 9:00 a.m., Eastern Time, for the purposes listed below:
+Notice is hereby given that the 2014 Annual Meeting of Shareholders (the "Meeting") of Acura Pharmaceuticals, Inc., a New York corporation, (the "Company"), will be held at the, Newark Liberty International Airport Marriott, 1 Hotel Road, Newark, NJ 07114 on May 1, 2014 at 9:00 a.m., Eastern Time, for the purposes listed below:

-- 1. To elect five directors to the Board of Directors who shall serve until the 2014 Annual Meeting of Shareholders, or until their successors have been elected and qualified; - 2.
-To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013; and - 3.
+- 1. To elect five directors to the Board of Directors who shall serve until the 2015 Annual Meeting of Shareholders, or until their successors have been elected and qualified; - 2.
+To cast a non-binding advisory vote on a resolution approving executive compensation ("say-on-pay"); - 3.
+To adopt the Company's 2014 Restricted Stock Unit Award Plan; - 4.
+To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; and - 5.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Only shareholders of record at the close of business on March 12, 2013 are entitled to notice of and to vote at the Meeting or any adjournment thereof.
+Only shareholders of record at the close of business on March 10, 2014 are entitled to notice of and to vote at the Meeting or any adjournment thereof.